 The British Trout Association plays a key role within the UK trout industry.
 We work alongside businesses, famers and other associations in order to help develop and maintain the Trout Industry in Britain.

 Here are a few links to industry websites that you might find useful:

 The BTA Board is represented by all areas of the trout industry: Table trout, Restocking, Quality Trout UK and Health & Welfare and Research together with Food Manufacturers.

 Information on annual trout production figures and species farmed in the UK are held on the Aquaculture Production Database that is held and maintained by CEFAS..
 For information on production figures in Scotland please refer to the Scottish Government website.View Industry Statistics

 Looking for more information about the trout industry or the British Trout Association?
-We regularly release press releases with up to date information about key events and factors within the Trout industry.
-See our press releases and other assciated BTA media.View Press Releases
+We regularly issue press releases with up to date information about key events and news within the Trout industry.
+See our press releases and other associated BTA media.View Press Releases